SERVICES FOR CHILDREN 0-5

 Being a Parent

-The Being a Parent programme is an exciting course run by parents for parents.
+The Being a Parent programme is an exciting course run by parents for parents of children aged two to eleven.
 It begins with a coffee morning where you will get to meet everyone, and is followed by another eight sessions looking at:

 Sessions are really interactive, with lots of discussion, role play, demonstrations and sharing of experience.
 You will have opportunities to think about what your life was like as a child, and about how your past experiences might be affecting the way that you are a parent today.